Ryvenay/AFP2/doc/system_plan.md

 - **note:** Additional information about the shipping or the order.

+### Order
+Customers orders will be stored here with all the necessary information for shipping.
+It does not contain the items the customer ordered.
+The Items will be stored in a separate helper table.
+- **id:** Unique identification number for each order
+- **user_id:** The identification number of the user who made the order
+- **billing_address:** The identification number of the billing address that are stored in the address table
+- **shipping address:** The identification number of the shipping address that are stored in the address table
+- **status:** Marks the order to completed.
+- **order_time:** The date and time of the order.

 ## 8.2 Helper tables

 For some table connections additional "helper" tables are required.